Who Is This John Schwab Fella??

 Over the last couple of decades, John has anchored the rhythm sections of the Mostly Mountain Boys (who took 1st place in 2013 and 2nd place in 2014 at the Surry Old Time Fiddlers Convention) and the Hoover Uprights (two-time winners of the Traditional Band contest at Clifftop, in 2001 and 2003).
 Recently, John has teamed up with Virginia multi-instrumentalists Mac Traynham and Mark Campbell, as the Sunny Mountain Serenaders.
 The Serenaders perform traditional old-time songs and tunes from all over the southeastern US, on fiddle, banjo, guitar, and harmonica.

-Here are some of the festivals and music camps, from all over the US and in England, where John has performed and/or taught ...
+Here are some of the festivals and music camps, from all over the US and in Europe, where John has performed and/or taught ...

 • Blue Ridge Old-Time Music Week (Mars Hill, NC)